katylouise/grom/README.md

 ## Usage
-This gem's main function is taking an [ntriple][ntriple] data stream and deserialising it into linked `Grom::Node` objects.
+This gem's main function is to take an [ntriple][ntriple] data stream and deserialise it into linked `Grom::Node` objects.

 ```ruby
 file = File.read('people_members_current.nt')